privet100/transcendence/README.md

 #### Deployment
 * django.contrib.staticfiles provides a convenience management command for gathering static files in a single directory
 *  `STATIC_ROOT = "/var/www/example.com/static/"`where you’d like to serve these files
-* `python manage.py collectstatic` copy all files from your static folders into the STATIC_ROOT directory
+* `python manage.py collectstatic` copy all files from your static folders into the STATIC_ROOT
 * Use a web server of your choice to serve the files
   + How to deploy static files covers some common deployment strategies for static files